blackducksoftware/detect_advisor/README.md

                 (Optionally specify version distribution - default EXTERNAL)

-    Further information in output report file 'repfile.txt'

-# REPORT FILE
+# FULL OUTPUT

-An optional report file can be specified (`-r repfile` or `--report repfile`) which will include full information with lists of duplicate large files, duplicate large folders, binary files etc. If the report file already exists it will be backed up to `repfile.XXX` where XXX is an incremental numeric.

-If large duplicate files or folders are identified (or folders containing only binary files), then a list of folders to ignore is also produced in the report file.

-The report file will also include a list of large binary files, with instructions on how to zip the files and submit for binary scan (note this a separate licensed product to standard Black Duck).
+The --full option will list files found in the project including:

+- Large (>10MB) and Huge (>100MB) files
+- Binary files
+- Singleton JS files
+- Package Manager files including the depth they are found at

 Note that reported paths which include the characters `##` indicate items within zip or similar archives.

+# OUTPUT REPORT FILE

+An optional report file can be specified (`-r repfile` or `--report repfile`) which will have the full console output stored.

 # OUTPUT CONFIG FILES

 The `-o` or `--output_config` option will create the `application-project.yml` files in the project folder if it does not already exist.
 The `application-project.yml` file will contain a list of commented Detect options from the DETECT CLI section, which you will need to modify and uncomment according to your needs.
 The `application-project.yml` config file can be used to configure Detect using the single `--spring.profiles.active=project` option.

-The `-b` or `--bdignore` option will create multiple `.bdignore` files in sub-folders beneath the project folder if they do not already exist.
-The `.bdignore` files will be created in parent folders of duplicate folders or those containing only binary files for exclusion.
-USE WITH CAUTION as it will cause specified folders to be permanently ignored by the Signature scan until the .bdignore files are removed.